devmad119/laravel-vue-spa-boilerplate/README.md

 # Getting started

 ## Introduction
-* This is a Laravel (5.5) API Boilerplate Projcet with JWT Authentication.
+* This is a Laravel (5.5) API Boilerplate Project with JWT Authentication.

 ## Installation